Cahir: Amenities and features

-Cahir Castle, which is situated on a small island in the River Suir, is the town's main tourist attraction.
+Cahir Castle, which is situated on a small island in the River Suir, is one of the town's main tourist attractions.
 Cahir has a fine Church of Ireland parish church, still in use, designed by John Nash, one of only three ecclesiastical buildings he designed in Ireland.
 Another major attraction is the Swiss Cottage; there are also numerous specialty heritage walks.
 The nearby Galtee Mountains form the largest inland range in Ireland and are home to Glengarra Wood, which is a popular walking area.
 The Knockmealdown Mountains stand south of the town, while to the southwest lie the Mitchelstown Caves.
 The salmon weir, on the opposite side of the bridge from the castle, is a popular fishing location.

 Cahir is a small heritage town.
 A shopping precinct is centred on the town square adjacent to Castle Street.
-The town has a leisure centre (Duneske), an all-weather soccer pitch, all weather tennis courts, a Downhill and Enduro mountain-biking track and a GAA pitch.
+The town has a leisure centre (Duneske), an all-weather soccer pitch, all-weather tennis courts, a Downhill and Enduro mountain-biking track and a GAA pitch.
 An 18-hole golf course lies outside the town.

 Education

-Schools in the area include Our Lady of Mercy Primary School, Cahir Boys National School, and Coláiste Dún Iascaigh (Secondary School).
+Schools in the town include Bunscoil na Cathrach (Primary School) and Coláiste Dún Iascaigh (Secondary School).
+Our Lady of Mercy Primary School and Cahir Boys National School merged in 2022 to form Bunscoil na Cathrach.